kndynow/web-assignment-01/README.md

   - [ ] Footer
     - [ ] HTML
       - [ ] Content
+        - [ ] Add booking button
         - [ ] Contact
         - [ ] Social Media Links
         - [ ] Copyright
     - [ ] CSS
       - [ ] Layout Flex/Grid?

+### End of day thoughts:

+Having problems with justifying logo to the left in header.
+When added as a list item it don't behave as I want to.

+Kind of like the way the navbar looks now.
+Just needs some small changes.
+Will focus on getting the footer now.